myothiha/obsidian/VLLM/CLIP-Based/LocCA.md

 Perform well on localization downstream tasks
 - use multi-task pre-training to train visual encoders from scratch.
 # Compare with CLIP
-- CLIP focus ono the entiire
+- CLIP focus ono the entire image.

 # Localization downstream tasks

 # Architecture [1]